Frequently Asked Questions (FAQ's)

 Are you owned by one of the big hospital chains or an insurance company and board of directors?

 We are a self-owned healthcare LLC.
-We are not owned by a corporation, a hospital chain or an insurance company.
+We are not owned by a corporation, a hospital chain or an HMO or an insurance company.
 This means our only customer is you, our patient.

 The photos on your website, are those your patients?